Interstate 495 (New York)

-The LIE designation, despite being commonly applied to I-495 in full, technically refers to the stretch of highway in Nassau and Suffolk counties.
-The section from the Queens–Midtown Tunnel to Queens Boulevard is known as the Queens–Midtown Expressway, and the section between Queens Boulevard and the Queens–Nassau county line is known as the Horace Harding Expressway.
+The LIE designation, despite being commonly applied to all of I-495 east of the Queens–Midtown Tunnel, technically refers to the stretch of highway in Nassau and Suffolk counties.
+The section from the Queens Midtown Tunnel to Queens Boulevard is known as the Queens Midtown Expressway, and the section between Queens Boulevard and the Queens–Nassau county line is known as the Horace Harding Expressway.
 The service roads which run parallel to either side of the expressway in Queens are signed as Borden Avenue and Queens Midtown Expressway and as Horace Harding Expressway and Horace Harding Boulevard; from the Queens–Nassau county line to Sills Road, they are designated as the unsigned New York State Route 906A (NY 906A) and New York State Route 906B (NY 906B).

 Route description

 New York City

-The expressway begins at the western end of the Queens–Midtown Tunnel in the Murray Hill section of Manhattan.
-The route heads eastward, passing under the FDR Drive and East River as it proceeds through the TBTA-maintained tunnel to Queens.
-Once on Long Island, the highway passes through the tunnel's former toll plaza and becomes the Queens–Midtown Expressway as it travels through the western portion of the borough. after entering Queens, I-495 meets I-278 (Brooklyn–Queens Expressway) at exit 17, then briefly becomes a two-level, 12-lane highway traveling across Calvary Cemetery.
+The highway begins at the western end of the Queens–Midtown Tunnel in the Murray Hill section of Manhattan.
+The route heads eastward, passing under FDR Drive and the East River as it proceeds through the TBTA-maintained tunnel to Queens.
+Once on Long Island, the highway passes through the site of the tunnel's former toll plaza and becomes the Queens–Midtown Expressway as it travels through the western portion of the borough. after entering Queens, I-495 meets I-278 (Brooklyn–Queens Expressway) at exit 17, then briefly becomes a two-level, 12-lane highway traveling across Calvary Cemetery.
 Merging into one level at Maurice Avenue, I-495 continues through the neighborhoods of Maspeth, Elmhurst, and Rego Park.
 East of NY 25 (Queens Boulevard) in Rego Park, I-495 becomes the Horace Harding Expressway.
 I-495 heads northeast through Corona to Flushing Meadows–Corona Park, intersecting both the Grand Central Parkway and the Van Wyck Expressway (I-678) within the park limits.
 Because the interchanges in this area are close together, the highway employs two sets of collector–distributor roads through this area: one between 69th and 99th streets and one between the Grand Central Parkway and I-678.